shevious/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorted_courseware.rst

     * - Student
       - You see any content that is intended for all students.
+    * - Specific Student
+      - You see content that is intended for the student whose email or username you specify.
     * - Student in <Content Group Name>
       - You see content that is intended for all students, as well as any content specifically set to be visible to this content group.